Local-area augmentation system

 The local-area augmentation system (LAAS) is an all-weather aircraft landing system based on real-time differential correction of the GPS signal.
-Local reference receivers located around the airport send data to a central location at the airport.
-This data is used to formulate a correction message, which is then transmitted to users via a VHF Data Link.
-A receiver on an aircraft uses this information to correct GPS signals, which then provides a standard ILS-style display to use while flying a precision approach.
-The FAA has stopped using the term LAAS and has transitioned to the International Civil Aviation Organization (ICAO) terminology of Ground-Based Augmentation System (GBAS).
+Local GPS reference receivers located at surveyed positions around the airport measure GPS deviations and calculate corrections which are sent to a central location at the airport.
+This data is used to formulate a correction message, which is then transmitted to users via a VHF data link (with a D8PSK modulation type like Mode 2 of the VHF Data Link used in aeronautical radio communications) in the frequency band between 108.00 and 117.95 MHz.
+A receiver on an aircraft uses this information to correct GPS signals, which then provides a standard instrument landing system (ILS)-style display to use while flying a precision approach.
+The U.S. Federal Aviation Administration, FAA has stopped using the term LAAS and has transitioned to the International Civil Aviation Organization (ICAO) terminology of ground-based augmentation system (GBAS).
 While the FAA has indefinitely delayed plans for federal GBAS acquisition, the system can be purchased by airports and installed as a Non-Federal navigation aid.